More Lessons from Working with Elasticsearch at Scale

 A Single Bad Node Can in Fact Bring Down an Entire Cluster

 One of the selling points of Elasticsearch is that it is resilient to failure; given enough capacity, the failure of a single node will cause no great harm.
 It will be replaced, shards allocated to the replacement, and life will go on.
 Sad to say, there are definitely failure modes in which a single bad node can prevent the whole cluster from recovering.
 I've seen a bad network filesystem mount cause this in an earlier Elasticsearch version; the node itself was reporting itself healthy, but the shard data on the network mount was in the sort of nebulous state that a bad filesystem will produce - access to the filesystem intermittently hanging, responses never returned to file listing commands, that sort of thing.
-The entire cluster was effectively left waiting on the one node to response to a low-level interaction of some sort.
+The entire cluster was effectively left waiting on the one node to respond to a low-level interaction of some sort.